 At CCJLS all manuscript go through the same 4 screening steps:

-- A volunteer graduate student working as a managing editor reviews the submission for any glaring mistakes, then makes an initial recommendation to one of the journal’s co-editors
+- A volunteer graduate student working as a managing editor reviews the submission for any obvious errors, then makes an initial recommendation to one of the journal’s co-editors

 - Taking the managing editor’s recommendation into account, one of the co-editors does a cursory review of the submission